kstenschke/doShell/README.md

 ### Mission targets

-1. Ease scriptiing of interactive cross-platform-compatible automation and reduce some of the pain-points of shell script authoring
+1. Ease scripting of interactive cross-platform-compatible automation and reduce some of the pain-points of shell script authoring
 2. Make it concise:
    1. Commands should be short, but self-explanatory